 You’ve heard that advice to get up and walk around on the airplane?
 It’s probably time to start heeding it.
-Your risk of deep vein thrombosis (DVT) — a dangerous condition in which blood clots form when they’re not needed — increases exponentially with age, says Geoffrey Barnes, M.D., a vascular medicine specialist at University of Michigan Health’s Frankel Cardiovascular Center.
+Your risk of deep vein thrombosis (DVT) — a dangerous condition in which blood clots form when they’re not needed — increases exponentially with age, says cardiologist Geoffrey Barnes, M.D., a vascular medicine specialist at the University of Michigan Health’s Frankel Cardiovascular Center.

 Such DVT clots, which often develop in the lower leg, can keep your blood from getting to vital organs like your heart and brain.
 Clots also can break off and travel through your bloodstream to your lungs, creating a blockage called a pulmonary embolism that can cause serious damage or death.